 When the water has receded, have a professional inspect your home for mold and remediate it before reentry.

 Dust storms can be dangerous for people with chronic respiratory illnesses, especially if you also have chronic allergies.
 When winds increase, dust on the ground is easily swept up into clouds that sweep across the ground surface.
 The result is a cloud of airborne particles that can cause illnesses such as dust pneumonia and silicosis.
 Long-term exposure to dust storms can cause irreversible lung damage and become a constant problem for people with COPD.

 How to Prepare for Dust Storms

 The best thing you can do to avoid a dust storm is to stay indoors.
 However, if you must go outside, keep yourself safe by doing the following:

-Wearing an N95 particulate mask to protect your lungs and avoid breathing in dust
+Protecting your lungs and avoid breathing in dust

 Wear eyeglasses or goggles that are sealed against your skin